Bus Trip: Long Island September Delights

 PARKING: Hilton Garden Inn, Mount Hope Avenue, Rockaway, NJ, parking lot.
 Details will accompany registration confirmation.
 The Hilton has parking lot security.

 COST: $350/person.
 If sharing a room, $325/person.
-Cost includes bus, driver tip, hotel, buffet breakfast, catered lunch, garden entrance fee and all guided tours, and donation to Garden Conservancy
+Cost includes bus, driver tip, hotel, buffet breakfast, catered lunch, garden entrance fee and all guided tours, treats and homemade goodies for the ride home, and donation to Garden Conservancy

 DIG IT!reserves the right to cancel the trip due to insufficient registration.

 If DIG IT! cancels the trip, you get a full refund.
 If you cancel the trip you get a 30% refund up till September 19.
 No refunds after September 19.

 More Garden Bus Trips

 Print this page: